ngrx/platform/projects/ngrx.io/content/guide/component-store/usage.md

     path="component-store-paginator/src/app/paginator.component.ts">
   </code-pane>
   <code-pane
-    header="paginator.store.ts"
+    header="src/app/paginator.store.ts"
     path="component-store-paginator-service/src/app/paginator.store.ts">
   </code-pane>
 </code-tabs>

 #### Updating the state

-With `ComponentStore` extracted into `PaginatorStore`, the developer is now using updaters and effects to update the state.
+With `ComponentStore` extracted into `PaginatorStore`, the developer is now using updaters and effects to update the state. `@Input` values are passed directly into `updater`s as their arguments.

+<code-example
+  header="src/app/paginator.store.ts"
+  path="component-store-paginator-service/src/app/paginator.component.ts"
+  region="inputs"></code-example>

+  Not all `updater`s have to be called in the `@Input`.
+For example, `changePageSize` is called from the template.

   Effects are used to perform additional validation and get extra information from sources with derived data (i.e. selectors).

   <code-example
+  header="src/app/paginator.store.ts"
   path="component-store-paginator-service/src/app/paginator.component.ts"
   region="updating-state"></code-example>